raspberrypilearning/talk-like-a-pirate/worksheet.md

   </html>
   ```

-  ...or like this if you are using CodePen
+  ...or like this if you are using CodePen:

   ![Intermediate step](images/codepen-intermediate.png)